-- Financial security in retirement contributes to overall well-being and can reduce stressrelated health problems among retired teachers. - Experienced teachers become building principals and district leaders.
-And we know from the Kansas Teacher Retention Initiative (Emporia State University, 2023), that the building principal is among the strongest and most significant predictors of teacher retention and engagement. - Pension benefits provide a steady source of income for retirees, which can stimulate local economies as retirees spend money on goods and services. - A strong pension program demonstrates a commitment to valuing teachers and investing in their future a narrative that has not only been absent in the United States but would be refreshing in contrast to the unwarranted attacks that educators have been subject to for decades.
+- Financial security in retirement contributes to overall well-being and can reduce stress-related health problems among retired teachers. - Experienced teachers become building principals and district leaders.
+And we know from the Kansas Teacher Retention Initiative (Emporia State University, 2023), that the building principal is among the strongest and most significant predictors of teacher retention and engagement. - Pension benefits provide a steady source of income for retirees, which can stimulate local economies as retirees spend money on goods and services. - A strong pension program demonstrates a commitment to valuing teachers and investing in their future.

 The Kansas PTA recognizes that staff shortages are a national crisis and pervasive across most industries, accelerated by the global pandemic.
 The national cost of failing to retain teachers is estimated at \$8.5 billion a year, 150% of a departing teacher's salary (LPI, 2024).
-In Kansas, teacher turnover is estimated to cost nearly \$49 million in 2022.
+In Kansas, teacher turnover is estimated to cost nearly \$50 million annually.